specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/install-payg-sql-server/README.md

 - You have met the [onboarding prerequisites](https://learn.microsoft.com/sql/sql-server/azure-arc/prerequisites).
 - You have downloded a SQL Server image file from the workspace provided by Microsoft technical support.
 To obtain it, open a support request using "Get SQL Installation Media" subcategory and specify the desired version and edition.
-- You are logged in to the machine with a administrator account.
+- You are logged in to the machine with an administrator account.
 - If you are installing SQL Server on Windows Server 2016, you have a secure TLS configuration as described below.